oh-math/api-nestjs-bp/README.md

 ---
 ## S3
-Note that the `.env.example` has some S3 environment variables, just replace them to start use with you own bucket
+Note that the `.env.example` has some S3 environment variables, just replace them to start using with your own bucket